What are ad extensions?

 Call Extensions can be used together with Location Extensions.
 When these two features are used at the same time, the phone numbers displayed and the availability of click-to-call depend on the device where the ad is being viewed.
 To understand what to expect when using these features together, see Using Call Extensions with Location Extensions.

-To learn how to enable these extensions, see Create a Call Extension with a forwarding number.
+To learn how to enable these extensions, see Create a Call Extension.

 Call Extensions are available in the United States and United Kingdom on all devices. in all other Bing Ads markets, Call Extensions on smartphones only.

 Sitelink Extensions are additional links in your ads that take customers to specific pages on your website.
 This allows you to promote certain products, services, or sections of your website and take potential customers to exactly the information they were searching for.
 This can increase both click-through-rate and conversions.

 To learn how to enable Sitelink Extensions, take a look at How to enable, edit or delete Sitelink Extensions.
 You can enter up to 10 Sitelink Extensions for each campaign.
 These extensions apply to all ad groups and ads in your campaign.
 You can also specify Sitelink Extensions at the ad group level that will override the Sitelink Extensions associated with the campaign.

 In Austria, Australia, New Zealand and Switzerland, Sitelink Extensions are available only on the Bing network.
 Note also that the ability to designate Sitelink Extensions at the ad group level is not yet available for all customers.
 If you don't see this option yet, don't worry.
 It's coming soon!

 When displaying an ad, Bing Ads determines which links are most relevant to the ad being displayed and includes those with your ad.
 However, you can influence which links are included.
 Links that you enter at the top of your list receive higher priority than those lower in the list.